 The organism which causes Nipah Virus (NiV) encephalitis is an RNA or Ribonucleic acid virus of the family Paramyxoviridae, genus Henipavirus, and is closely related to Hendra virus.
 Also, Pteropus bats (fruit-eating species, popularly known as flying foxes) are supposed to be the natural hosts of the virus.

 Do you know that Henipaviruses are bat-borne viruses, which include the Hendra virus (HeV) and the Nipah virus (NiV).
 They cause severe and often fatal diseases in humans and animals.
 Hendra virus causes infection in horses and then in humans which was first reported in Australia in 1994.

 The Nipah virus has been listed in the World Organisation for Animal Health (OIE) Terrestrial Animal Health Code and must be reported to the OIE (OIE Terrestrial Animal Health Code).

 Nipah Virus is transmitted to humans through direct contact with infected bats, infected pigs or other NiV-infected people.
 In Malaysia and Singapore, humans are infected with Nipah Virus only through close contact with infected pigs which came in contact with the bats that had lost their habitats due to deforestation.

 The disease spreads through fruit bats or flying foxes who are natural reservoir hosts of the Nipah and Hendra Viruses.
 Do you know that the virus is present in bat urine, bat faeces, saliva and birthing fluids?

-Even transmission between farms may be due to fomites or carrying the virus on clothing, equipment, boots or vehicles etc.
+Even transmission between farms may be due to fomites or carrying the virus on clothing, equipment, boots vehicles etc.

 Symptoms of Nipah Virus infection